Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Numerical Optimization.md

 ### ADAM and More

-`ADAM` composes of adaptive step stratagies and momentum menthods in some sense.
+`ADAM` composes of adaptive step stratagies and momentum methods in some sense.
 It is widely used in deep learning training.

 - [Adam: A Method for Stochastic Optimization](https://arxiv.org/abs/1412.6980)
 - [On the convergence of Adam and Beyond](https://www.satyenkale.com/pubs/on-the-convergence-of-adam-and-beyond/)